 This course delves into the nature and extent of crime in the United States, as well as criminal delinquent behavior and theories of causation.
 This study includes criminal personalities, principles of prevention, control and treatment.
 Code B

 CRJ 209.
-Juvenile Delinquency (3-0-3)
+Juvenile Delinquency (3-0-3) Online or In-class

 This course examines the causes of delinquency.
 It also reviews programs of prevention and control of juvenile delinquency as well as the role of the courts.
 Code B